ScottColson/CCLLC.CDS.FieldEncryption/docs/README.md

 However, security role assignments can be used to restrict user access for viewing and for searching at the field level.
-The ability to view data can be set to either view the clear text data or with some additional configuration, some users can be restricted to seeing only a partially masked version of the clear text data.
+The ability to view data can be set to either view the clear text data or with some additional configuration, users can be restricted to seeing a partially masked version of the clear text data.
+If a user is granted access to both clear text and partially masked data, then clear text data will be displayed.

 Additionally, the required security roles to search against an encrypted field can be set at a field level.